 |Cisco Network Associate||Certificate||1447||Computer Integrated Technologies|

 Online courses are delivered entirely via the internet, which means students can complete the courses without attending any traditional face-to-face classes.
 An online course is one in which Moraine Valley professors use a learning management system to deliver all content, facilitate interpersonal communication (faculty-student and student-student communication), collect all student work, and assess student performance.
 However, an online course may require a face-to-face orientation, a placement test session on campus or an exam to be taken at a proctored test site.

-In these classes, face-to-face seat time is reduced by providing a significant portion of the instruction via the internet.
+In these courses, face-to-face classes are reduced by providing a significant portion of the instruction via the internet.
 Hybrid courses have class sessions and activities that must be completed via the internet as well as class sessions that require attendance in a face-to-face setting.

 |Online classes are easier than face-to-face classes.||The courses are challenging since it requires students to use time management, organizational, and college-level reading and writing abilities to complete work.|

 |Students must login and complete coursework during specific times of the day.||Online courses are asynchronous – offering students the flexibility and convenience of completing assignments 24/7.|

 |Online courses do not carry the same amount of credits or course competencies as face-to-face classes.||Online courses offer the same credits and competencies and are even taught by the same instructors who teach face-to-face.|

 |Students can finish online courses independently in the semester, at their own pace.||Online courses are not self-paced.
 Students must follow the same academic calendar as other courses and adhere to the same assigned dates.|